WORKSPACE IN THE COVID-19 ERA:

 - No hand shaking or engaging in unnecessary physical contact.

 - 6’ wide pathways throughout the space.
-Most pathways will be in a single direction.
+Most pathways are in a single direction.

 - Visual cues (signage and markings) to encourage physical distancing and safe practices.

-- Staggered seats at drop-in workstations to create 6’ of separation.
+- Staggered seats and protective screens at drop-in workstations create physical separation.

 - Fewer dedicated desks and drop-in workstations.

 - Fewer seats in meeting rooms and common areas.

 - Touchless faucets and soap dispensers in restrooms.

 - Common areas and frequently touched surfaces disinfected regularly throughout the workday.